vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 {% endhighlight %}</pre>

 Changing from logical `OR` to `AND` instead will intersect the result of the two efficient retrievers.
-The search for nearest neighbors is onstrained to documents which at least matches one of the query terms in the `weakAnd`.
+The search for nearest neighbors is constrained to documents that at least match one of the query terms in the `weakAnd`.

 <div class="pre-parent">